thomasboyt/brooklynjs-webrtc-pong/talk/talk.md

 # Code & Wrap-up

-* Thank you!!
+* If you're curious about my actual WebRTC game project: https://devlog.disco.zone/2018/08/01/sledgehammer/
+* I also made some games you can play or read about at https://disco.zone
 * Btw, I'm looking for a job!
 Check out my ~~soundcloud~~ resumé at https://thomasboyt.com
-* I also made some games you can play or read about at https://disco.zone
+* Thank you!!